PANASONIC HELPS TO MAKE JUMBO STORES SAFER

 To improve safety and security measures in Jumbo Ten Brink stores and reduce the amount of shoplifting taking place.

-Jumbo Ten Brink Food installed 80 Panasonic cameras and a facial recognition system as the foundation of their security system.
+Jumbo Ten Brink Food installed 80 Panasonic cameras and a facial recognition system (connected only to the cameras of the store entrance) as the foundation of their security system.

-Jumbo Ten Brink Food is a supermarket chain based in the Netherlands, holding a 19 percent share of the Dutch grocery market and a total of 585 stores.
+Ten Brink Food is a multi franchiser at Jumbo Supermarkets, the second largest supermarket chain in the Netherlands*.
 Committed to providing a great store experience, Jumbo guarantees seven requirements it will fulfil on every visit, these include price matching and listening to customer feedback.

 Security is therefore an important consideration to Jumbo to ensure it can provide the best quality customer service.
 Jumbo introduced the face server into their store environment in March 2017 after discovering that almost 80% of shoplifting took place via large shopping bags.
 They have also installed 80 Panasonic cameras, which helped them to win the award for the ‘Safest store in the Netherlands.’